NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

-The airhostess was very friendly and showed sympathy to Maxwell after listening to his story.
-She respected his feelings and concern about the incident with the box and gave him the permission to take the otter out of the box and keep his pet on his knee.
-Hearing this, the author developed a profound admiration for the kind lady and referred her as “the very queen of her kind”.
+The air hostess was very friendly and showed sympathy to Maxwell after listening to his story.
+She respected his feelings and concern about the incident with the box and gave him permission to take the otter out of the box and keep his pet on his knee.
+Hearing this, the author developed a profound admiration for the kind lady and referred to her as “the very queen of her kind”.

 What happened when the box was opened?

 As soon as the box was opened, Mij jumped out of it.
-He disappeared in no time and ran all over the place scaring other passengers in the flight.
+He disappeared in no time and ran all over the place, scaring other passengers on the flight.
 The otter created a lot of chaos in the airplane and the co-passengers got scared looking at the little creature.
 Out of fear, a woman stood up on her seat as he went beneath the legs of a portly white-turbaned Indian.
 Maxwell tried to get hold of Mij, but failed.
-The airhostess assured Maxwell that she would find the otter for him.
-Soon enough, Mijbil returned to the author and bounded on to his knee and began to nuzzle his face and his neck.
+The air hostess assured Maxwell that she would find the otter for him.
+Soon enough, Mijbil returned to the author, clung to his knee, and began to nuzzle his face and neck.